Mozenn/portfolio-app/posts/spring-boot-keycloak-admin-api.md

 ## Initializing Keycloak using HTTP endpoints

-This is all great, but what if we want to initialize or reset our Keycloak configuration at runtime, without restarting our application?
+But what if we want to initialize or reset our Keycloak configuration at runtime, without restarting our application?

 For that, we can build an HTTP endpoint that we can query each time we want to trigger the initialization process.